KSETA Topical Courses

 KSETA Topical Courses October 2024

-The next topical KSETA Courses will be held from October 7th to 18th, 2024.
+KSETA Topical Courses from October 7th to 18th, 2024.

-The next courses will be offered:
+The next courses were offered:

 1. Searching for new physics with gravitational waves: let’s build an extreme-mass ratio inspiral waveform generator! (deeper; Particle and Astroparticle Physicists)